 The first demo was called Boundless.
 We were tasked with feeding a creature named Bogo, a cute dog-like dragon.
 The creature came up to us when we offered it pieces of fruit, and ate from our hands.
 We plucked the fruit from trees using the Project Santa Cruz controllers.
 Later, we played fetch with Bogo, chucking a digital stick across a whimsical landscape.

-Boundless was a cute and fuzzy world, one that we could explore thanks to the absense of a thick cord connecting Santa Cruz to a PC.
+Boundless was a cute and fuzzy world, one that we could explore thanks to the absence of a thick cord connecting Santa Cruz to a PC.
 When the demo first started, we kept ourselves confined to the limited space we're used to with Rift.
-But after stepping outside this arbitrary zone, we realized we could crouch, bend and move around completely unrestricted.
+But, after stepping outside this arbitrary zone, we realized we could crouch, bend and move around completely unrestricted.

 We've often caught ourselves somewhat frustratingly pushing the wire attached to Oculus Rift out of the way.
 Because you're tethered to another object, you're limited to a confined range of motion.
 With Santa Cruz, the room is literally your playground, and you're free to move around as you please.